 demolished for redevelopment of the site.
 We have consulted with Mr. Rick Hamman of Rick Hamman & Sons Demolition who quoted a cost of \$4/SF for a typical building.
 Based on this, we have estimated a demolition cost of \$30,000.
-The site is proposed to redeveloped with two warehouse buildings containing a total of 97,080 square feet.
+The site is proposed to be redeveloped with two warehouse buildings containing a total of 97,080 square feet.
 This consists of one building containing 63,200 square feet of warehouse area and 7,000 square feet of office area and another building containing 22,880 square feet of warehouse area and 4,000 square feet of office area.
 The site is located one-quarter mile west of Interstate 95 along the south side of Sheridan Street one lot east of N. 30th Avenue.
 It does not have direct access from Sheridan Street.
-Access to this site from Sheridan Street is site's east boundary.
+Access to this site from Sheridan Street is gained via heading south 500 feet on N 31st Avenue and east 200 feet on Sherman Street., both of which are two-lane neighborhood roads.
+The site has a rail spur connecting with the FEC Railway which extends along the site's east boundary.

-Date of Sale: September 10, 2015 Date of Sale: September 10, 2
+September 10, 2015

+967,801 SF or 22.22 acres

 Instrument No.: 113223000

 Seller: Prologis

 Buyer: Biggie Investments Sawgrass Place LLLD

-Location: The southwest corner of NW 39th St and NW

-120th Ave, Coral Springs, FL 33065
+Location: The southwest corner of NW 39 th St and NW 120 th Ave, Coral Springs, FL 33065

-Legal Description: Lengthy legal on file; a portion of Parcel "O",

-GREATER CORAL SPRINGS RESEARCH AND DEVELOPMENT PARK, according to the Plat thereof, as recorded in Plat Book 65, Page 10, of the Public Records of Broward County,
+Legal Description: Lengthy legal on file; a portion of Parcel "O", GREATER CORAL SPRINGS RESEARCH AND DEVELOPMENT PARK, according to the Plat thereof, as recorded in Plat Book 65, Page 10, of the Public Records of Broward County, FL

-FL

 Folio No.: 48-41-18-01-0140 and -0141

 Contract Price: \$7,413,600